Every noncompact surface is a leaf of a minimal foliation: Projective foliated blocks

-\begin{exmp} Let $O=S^2(2,3,2,3)$ and let $\sigma$ be a loop separating the cone points in pairs so that each connected component of $O\setminus\sigma^\star$ is homeomorphic to a once punctured $S^2(2,3)$ orbifold.
-In this case each $B^\star$ are homeomorphic to a $2$-sphere with three pairwise disjoint disks removed, which will be denoted by $P$.
+\begin{exmp} Let $O=S^2(2,2,3,3)$ and let $\sigma$ be a loop separating the cone points in pairs so that each connected component of $\bm{O}\setminus\bm{\sigma}$ is the underlying space of a once punctured $S^2(2,3)$ orbifold.
+In this case each $B^\star$ are homeomorphic to a $2$-sphere with three pairwise disjoint disks removed, i.e. a {\em pair of pants} that will be denoted by $P$.
 Let $\alpha,\beta$ and $\gamma$ parametrizations of the three circle boundaries of $P$, we shall assume that these parametrizations are oriented according to the orientation induced by the orientation of $P$ and $\alpha,\gamma$ are associated to cone points.
-See figure~\ref{f:F-H-P} in order to check the elements of this example.
+See Figure~\ref{f:F-H-P} in order to check the elements of this example.

 It follows that $\beta^{-1}$ is homotopic to $\alpha\ast\gamma$ and $\pi_1(P)=\Z\ast\Z=\langle[\alpha],[\gamma]\rangle$, where $[\alpha]$ and $[\gamma]$ are the homotopy classes relative to $\alpha$ and $\gamma$ respectively.